-Warning issued as cyclone threatens to cause large waves on Monday
+Wild weather warning: Cyclone threatens to cause large waves on Monday

 If they're with children on boogie boards, grab hold of them and make sure they don't get sucked out, he said.

-Anyone who does get into difficulty should remember the 3Rs Rip Survival Plan - relax and float, raise your hand, and ride the rip until it stops.
+Anyone who does get into difficulty should remember the 3Rs Rip Survival Plan: relax and float, raise your hand, and ride the rip until it stops.

-Mundy said many rips will eventually circulate back to shore, so if you feel able, you can swim in once you get closer to shore.
+Mundy said many rips would eventually circulate back to shore, so if you felt able, you could swim in once you get closer to shore.

 People should not swim alone and should stay within their depth, he said.

 Volunteer patrols with flagged areas continue at most beaches around the North East this weekend.
-During the week some beaches will be patrolled by seasonal Surf Lifeguards.
+During the week some beaches will be patrolled by seasonal surf lifeguards.